Open-Source-Manipal/pythonAutomate/README.md

-# FunWithPythonScripting
-Scripts discussed during the pre-Techtatva Turing workshop.
+# Automating some of the boring stuff using Python and Ruby.